 Missouri Golf Courses - Recent Reviews

-Go to our Facebook page at: www.facebook.com/mogolftour
+See this course on our Facebook page at: www.facebook.com/mogolftour.

 Princeton Country Club in Princeton, MO is a 9-hole, par 36 sand green course.
 It is not a great course but it is the only game in town and for over 30 miles.
 There is nothing very special about the course, except the one non-sand green.
 I saw it from a distance and thought it was a mirage.
 It wasn’t until I was almost standing on it that I realized that it was green astro-turf.
 That was a first for me.
 If you do want to play the course be very careful about the address.
 My GPS took me to about 10 miles away down a dead-end gravel road.

 Address: 1250 Golf Club Dr, Hollister, MO 65672

 For more information on this course: click here

 After playing Buffalo Ridge a few years ago, I thought I had played the best course in Missouri.
 And, at the time, I had – but things change.
 Johnny Morris, the billionaire visionary behind the Bass Pro Shops juggernaut (and Buffalo Ridge), has outdone himself with the creation of Payne’s Valley Golf Course.
 Payne’s Valley pays homage to Ozarks-native and World Golf Hall of Fame member, Payne Stewart.
 It is the first public-access golf course designed by Tiger Woods and his golf course design firm, TGR Design.